Sandringham Dragons

-The club was originally named the Central Dragons and played out of Toorak Oval in Prahran, Victoria.
-In 1995 the name of the club was changed to Prahran Dragons as part of the agreement which saw the Prahran Two Blues exit the senior Victorian Football League.
+The club was originally named the Central Dragons and Based at Princes Park in Caulfield South, Victoria.
+In 1995 the name of the club was changed to Prahran Dragons as part of the agreement which saw the Prahran Two Blues exit the senior Victorian Football Association.
 In 2000, the club relocated to the Trevor Barker Beach Oval in Sandringham and changed its name for the new locality.
+The club has since moved its administration and training base to the upgraded Moorabbin Oval (RSEA Park) in Linton St. Moorabbin.